 The Bekins Blog

 If you own a woodworking shop or have a garage full of tools, these items are probably top-of-mind as you begin packing for your move.
-They’re heavy, expensive, and can seem complicated to relocate.
-That’s where Bekins comes in.
-We’ve put together the following tips to help you efficiently and safely move your tools.
+Tools for the garage are heavy, expensive and can seem complicated to relocate.

 Whether your workshop tools are used for fun or for work, we understand the importance of keeping them safe and damage-free during your move.
-Luckily, at Bekins, we have experience moving all types of belongings, so we’ve compiled some tips for packing your workshop tools.
+Luckily, at Bekins, we have experience moving all types of belongings, so we’ve compiled some tips.
+If you’re looking for the best way to pack tools for moving, you’re in the right place:

-How to Efficiently Pack and Move Your Workshop Tools
+Here’s How to Pack Your Tools For Moving

-Moving to a new location is a great time to take inventory of your tool collection.
-As you sort through all your workshop or garage items, separate the items into four piles:
+Moving to a new location is a great time to take inventory of your tool collection, including power tools and garden tools.
+As you sort through all your workshop and garage items, separate them into five piles to get organized:

 - Large tools to give away or toss